List of Qualcomm Snapdragon systems on chips: Snapdragon S4 Pro and S4 Prime (2012)

-Snapdragon 2 Series
+Snapdragon 2 series

 The Snapdragon 2 series is the entry-level SoC designed for low-end or ultra-budget smartphones.
 It replaces the MSM8225 S4 Play model as the lowest-end SoC in the entire Snapdragon lineup.

-Snapdragon 200 (2013)
+Snapdragon 200 series (2013–2019)

-Qualcomm 205, Snapdragon 208, 210 and 212 (2014–17)

-The Snapdragon 208 and Snapdragon 210 were announced on September 9, 2014.

-The Snapdragon 212 was announced on July 28, 2015.

-The Qualcomm 205 Mobile Platform formally falls under the Mobile Platform brand, but is practically a Snapdragon 208 with a X5 LTE modem.
-It was announced March 20, 2017.

-Qualcomm 215 (2019)

-The Qualcomm 215 was announced on July 9, 2019.
-It is a toned-down variant of the Snapdragon 425 and primarily optimized for Android Go Edition devices.

-Snapdragon 4 Series
+Snapdragon 4 series

-The Snapdragon 4 Series is the entry-level SoC designed for the more upmarket entry-level segment, as opposed to the 2 Series, which were aimed at ultra-budget segment.
-Similar to the 2 Series, it is the successor of the S4 Play.
+The Snapdragon 4 series is the entry-level SoC designed for the more upmarket entry-level segment, as opposed to the 2 series, which were aimed at ultra-budget segment.
+Similar to the 2 series, it is the successor of the S4 Play.